12 Rare British Coins Which Would be the Envy of any Collection

 Queen Anne, who ruled between 1702 and 1714 was the ruling Monarch when the union of England and Scotland happened in 1707 to form Great Britain.
 The 1706 coin was a new coin minted at the time to reflect the power of the new state.
 This 5 guinea piece is today considered to be a historic coin of considerable value.
 It was recently valued at £30,000 at an auction in Baldwin’s.

 During August to November 1819, the Royal Mint struck only 3,574 King George III 1819 sovereigns, produced in five batches.
-Interestingly, for reasons unknown, the gold used to mint the sovereigns were not procured from the Bank of England, as per standard procedure.
+Interestingly, for reasons unknown, the gold used to mint the sovereigns were not procured from the Bank of England, as per the standard procedure.
 This gold came from private financiers – mainly companies based in the city of London at the time.
 Since only a few were produced, the coins became rare within the next two years.
 It is believed that by 1821, only two such coins remained.
 Today, there are just 10 in existence, making it one of the rarest and one of the finest British milled sovereigns around.
 In May 2013, when the Bentley collection was auctioned, one of these coins fetched £186,000.

 These unique Queen Victoria 5 pound coins feature the motif of ‘Una and the lion’ on the reverse and are considered to be one of the finest British coins in existence.
-The coins are from the Queen’s coronation set.
+These gold coins are from the Queen’s coronation set.
 At an auction in 2014, one of these 1839 coins commanded a price of AU$141,000.
 The auctioneer Baldwin’s of St. James recently set a record new high price for this coin when it sold for £340,000.

 This gold sovereign was released at the time of the First World War and very few were produced.
 It had a value of one pound sterling and was in circulation prior to 1932.
 When the gold standard was lifted, this coin was phased out and due to its limited production numbers at the time, it has become a rarity today.
 It is valued at approximately £15,000.